Climate Initiatives Program

 - Programs to encourage people to change individual travel behavior from driving alone to using sustainable modes

-Funding for climate initiatives comes primarily through the federal Congestion Mitigation and Air Quality Improvement program.
+Funding for climate initiatives comes primarily through the federal Congestion Mitigation and Air Quality Improvement program and the Carbon Reduction Program.

 Additional support comes from the Bay Area Air Quality Management District’s Transportation Fund for Clean Air.